 So, she’ll make a slight detour in subject so that she can make the rhyme––then she’ll return to the first subject:

 With buttons of white

 A dazzling sight

 The choicest of seasons I’ve seen.

 Okay…why are there birds in a poem that’s basically a simile about how the bright spring grass and white spring flowers are compared to stylish clothes?
 Sure, there are birds in spring.
 And preening is kind of related to sartorial splendor, but let’s be honest––the birds snuck in to make a line that rhymes with green.
 And the poem’s writer knows it did.
 The editor knows it too.
 The poem is not likely to sell, even overlooking the lame last line.

 Once you’ve chosen what your poem will be about, you must be true to that.
 Rhyme and meter is essential but content is just as essential.
 It’s not a hierarchy.
 All must work together.

-To find out how to make it work, listen to this episode.
+Find out how to make it all work together in this episode.